 (b) Many defenses against stack smashing work by detecting when the return address has been overwritten (like stack canaries), or when the attacker tries to hijack control flow to a new location (like CFI).
-However there are other ways that a buffer overflow can be use to make a program do the attacker's bidding.
+However there are other ways that a buffer overflow can be used to make a program do the attacker's bidding.
 Consider the following function from a very simplified payment application:

 '''

-void payment(char name, float amount_cad, char purpose) {
+void payment(char name, double amount_jpy, char purpose) {

-float amount_usd = (amount_cad 81.7)/100.0;
+double amount_usd = amount_jpy / 109.23;

 char memo[32];

 strcpy(memo, "Payment for: ");

 strcat(memo, purpose);

 write_check(name, amount_usd, memo);

 }

 '''

-Suppose that you as the attacker can control the purpose argument, but not amount_cad, on a payment to yourself.
+Suppose that you as the attacker can control the purpose argument, but not amount\jpy, on a payment to yourself.
 Describe how by supplying a carefully crafted purpose string, you can increase the amount you get paid, even if stack canaries and CFI are both in use.
-For concreteness, you can assume a 32-bit platform using IEEE floating point on which local variables are allocated consecutively on the stack in the order they are declared.
-You may choose, in order to maximize your ill-gotten gains, to give an attack that works on either a little-endian or big-endian victim; but specify which.
+For concreteness, you can assume a 64-bit platform using IEEE floating point on which local variables are allocated consecutively on the stack in the order they are declared.
+However, assume that you do not know whether the victim system is little-endian or big-endian, so pick an attack that maximizes your guaranteed return across either little- or big-endian.